Blog Layout

 MAY

-We had some exciting news this year: Hawkeye asked us to partner with them in applying for a DOT grant that would supply funding for projects that would help students acquire special skill and experience.
+We had some exciting news this year: Hawkeye asked us to partner with them in applying for a DOT grant that would supply funding for projects that would help students acquire special skills and experience.
 The funding would provide four people to work in the gardens and do the projects as well as money for materials.
 We also had funding in our budget for a garden intern.

 A huge welcome to our helpers for this year.